-Scope note: This property describes the current or former E53 Place of residence of an E39 Actor.
+Scope note: This property describes the current or former place of residence (an instance of E53 Place) of an instance of E39 Actor.

-The residence may be either the Place where the Actor resides, or a legally registered address of any kind.
+The residence may be either the place where the actor resides, or a legally registered address of any kind.

 Examples: